All you need to know about office fit out

 3. Cat B

-– This is more like a renovation where structure and space has already been designed and work involves updating it and making it ready to work in.
+– This is more like a renovation where structure and space have already been designed and work involves updating it and making it ready to work in.

 How Much Does an Office Fit Out Cost?